falseywinchnet/tomatofft/README.md

 # tomatofft
 The Tomato Patch FFT is the fastest FFT in the world- but it may not be the most accurate.
-And it requires more work- it is O(N^2) but can be threaded down to individual bins.
+And it requires more work- it is O(N^2) but can be threaded down to individual bins where it becomes O(2N).
 This github repository is a scientific landmark, or perhaps it's just a trash dump. it all started one day when I was experimenting with python.
 I thought if i refactored fft, i could make a more efficient fft.
 That's kind of partially true.. but..